kristorres/swift-style-guide/README.md

 ### Parentheses

-  * Do **NOT** wrap the entire condition of a control flow statement in parentheses.
+  * Do **NOT** wrap the entire condition of a control flow block in parentheses.
     If the line it is on does not fit, then follow rule 2 in [Line Wrapping](#line-wrapping).
   * Function calls/signatures have no space in between the function name and the parentheses.